alces-software/flight-appliance-docs/docs/source/getting-started/environment-usage/using-openfoam-with-alces-flight-compute.rst

     End

-6. You can verify success, and view information such as mesh size, geometrical size and some mesh checks using the ``meshCheck`` command.
+6. You can verify success, and view information such as mesh size, geometrical size and some mesh checks using the ``checkMesh`` command.
 7. You've now created a case for the solver - which we can run using OpenFOAM.
 To run the process interactively, perform the following command:

 .. code:: bash